zephyr-analytics/Strategy-Analyzer/README.md

 # Portfolio Strategy Analyzer
 ## This application was built using Python 3.10.1 and will require an instance of Python installed on your computer to run.
-## Additionally, a requirements file is also attached and those may also be necessary to run the application, depending on system environment.

 ## Overview
 This application is designed for comprehensive portfolio analysis.